karsumit94/andrewholsted.github.io/source/posts/2013-05-07-Dev-Bootcamp.md

 He sent me a nice message suggesting we reschedule for another day.
 I apologized for wasting his time and he sent back a reassuring message that everything was ok.
 At that point there was nothing more I could do.

-As you might surmise, my internet connection came back to life 5 minutes after we decided to reschedule.Go figure.
+As you might surmise, my internet connection came back to life 5 minutes after we decided to reschedule.
+Go figure.
 Sometimes these things just happen.
 We've rescheduled the interview for April 5th.
 I've also purchased plenty of Skype credits to call him, should things go awry again.

 I'll let you know how it turns out.